sean-clayton/two-swords/two-swords.typ

 #ts-link(<giants-of-ursheym-wood>)[giants that live here] that wishes to protect
 her home.

+#cairn-stat-block(
+  load-stat("golem"),
+)[

+  #heading(level: 4)[Ursheym Golem] <foe.ursheym-golem>

-Ursheym Golems are the same as regular golems, but are all made of wood and stone, and are given the following commands:
+  Ursheym Golems are much like regular golems.
+They are all made of wood, stone, moss, and vines.
+They are given the following commands:
   - Attack all of those who wish to do harm to the wood or its inhabitents.
   - Do not attack any inhabitents or friends of the Ursheym Wood.

-Each one also adorns a unique flower in its 'hair.'
+  Each one also adorns a unique flower in its 'hair.']

-#cairn-stat-block(load-stat("golem"))[
-  #heading(level: 4)[Ursheym Golem]
-]

 #large-heading(level: 3)[Characters to Place in Gresha]

 #item-heading(level: 4)[The Giants of Ursheym Wood] <giants-of-ursheym-wood>

 #note[
-  *Note:* Unlike any of the other characters, I consider these to belong in the Ursheym Wood.
+  *Note:* Unlike any of the other characters, I consider these to belong in a specific location: The Ursheym Wood.
 These characters are an homage to 'real' forest giants where I grew up.
 They are placed in Bernheim Forest (the namesake of Ursheym Wood)---a place I have many fond memories of.

   Read about the Giants of Bernheim Forest here:
   #ts-link("https://bernheim.org/land-of-the-giants/")